SubhadityaMukherjee/handwriting_recog_codes/README.md

 # Steps to reproduce
+## If docker is not preferred
+- pip install -r requirements.txt
+- The same instructions as for docker
+## For full docker image as well as complete reproducability
+- docker run -i -t group3hwr/hwrproject:1.0.0 bash
+  - If you want to run it on your own folder, you can use the following command:
-- docker run -i -t group3hwr/hwrproject:1.0.0 bash && cd hwr/
+    - docker run -i -t group3hwr/hwrproject:1.0.0 -v yourfolder:/hwr/newdata/ bash
+- cd hwr

 ## Task 3 : IAM
 - While you are still in the container, you can run the following commands to reproduce the results.
-- cd /hwr/src/iam
 ### Testing
 - For a folder of images.
 (Can just be run directly).
 The results will be saved in the folder results/iam_predictions as requested
-  - python3 test.py --folder somefolder/
+  - python3 iamrunner.py --folder somefolder/
+  - python3 iamrunner.py --folder yourfolder/
 - For a single image.
 (Can just be run directly)
-  - python3 test.py --imagepath someimage.jpg
+  - python3 iamrunner.py --imagepath someimage.jpg
 - To run the evaluation on the validation or test set, you need to first have run the preprocessing step (1) that saves the dataset to the `temp_ds/` directory.
+(If not using docker)
-  - python3 test.py --evaluate
+  - python3 iamrunner.py --evaluate

 ### Training if required
 - To generate the train/test/val data -(1)